 I wrote a quick “How to Geocache” response to her that I thought I would share here.
 My disclaimer is that I’m ready to head out myself, and I wrote this up very quickly, so forgive me if I made a mistake!

 After you sign up for your free account and verify it through the email they’ll send you, you’re ready to start!
-From the main Geocaching webpage, look under the “Play” tab and click on “Find a Cache.”
+From the main Geocaching page, you can put in your location and see all the caches that are around you.

-Next, enter your search term.
-This can be your zip code, city & state or even a geocache number (if you have one).
 You can add some filters (such as the distance from your search term, how difficult the cache is to find, etc.), but I would start with no filters.
 You’ll then see a list of geocaches.
-You’ll be amazed to see how many caches are practically in your back yard!
+You’ll be amazed to see how many caches are practically in your backyard!

 The list of caches will look like this: